 In 2018, the Farnham Trust celebrated the fiftieth anniversary of its foundation in October 1968.
-To mark the occasion, at the 2018 Annual General Meeting on 6th July, four people who had been either founder members of the Trust, or who had become Trustees a few years later, were invited to speak on their recollections of the early days.
+To mark the occasion, at the 2018 Annual General Meeting in July, four people who had been either founder members of the Trust, or who had become Trustees a few years later, were invited to speak on their recollections of the early days.

 These four people were Michael Blower, now the Trust’s President, Alan Windsor, Laurence Kinney and John Wainwright.
 Michael Blower and Laurence Kinney were both present at the meeting.
 Alan Windsor was away, and John Wainwright hoped to be there but was prevented at the last minute.
 Alan Windsor sent a letter which was read out at the meeting and John Wainwright provided written recollections.
 Here are John Wainwright’s recollections and summaries of the contributions by Alan Windsor and Laurence Kinney.
 They are preceded by some notes on the founding of the Trust by the chairman Martin Lloyd and followed by some closing remarks by the president Michael Blower.

 Brief notes on the founding of the Farnham Trust

 In the 1960s many smaller old buildings were being swept away because it was thought easier to replace with a new build, and one of the Trust’s initial aims was to save these buildings, which often had no listed status or other protection, recognising that in an old town like Farnham they formed an essential part of the street scene.
 A contemporary leaflet published by the Architectural Association stated: “These everyday buildings, the dwellings and workplaces of successive generations, are the mortar binding past to present, ensuring continuity in the midst of change”.
 That sums up so much that is important about our work.